Touch My Body

-"Touch My Body" is a song by American singer and songwriter Mariah Carey, released as the lead single from her eleventh studio album, E=MC² (2008), on February 12, 2008, by Island Records.
+"Touch My Body" is a song by American singer-songwriter Mariah Carey, released as the lead single from her eleventh studio album, E=MC² (2008), on February 12, 2008, by Island Records.
 Carey co-produced the song with Tricky Stewart, and they co-wrote it with Crystal "Cri$tyle" Johnson and Terius "The-Dream" Nash.
 The song's lyrics feature a double message, with the first describing sexual fantasies with her lover, while also jokingly warning him against recording or releasing information regarding their rendezvous.

-The song received generally positive reviews from music critics, with many highlighting the song's light pop melody and hook; however, it also garnered some backlash from certain music reviewers, who felt the song did not properly represent the singer's acclaimed 5-octave vocal range.
-"Touch My Body" became Carey's eighteenth chart topper on the Billboard Hot 100, making Carey the solo artist with the most number one singles in United States history, surpassing the record held by Elvis Presley.
-Additionally, it gave Carey her 79th week atop the chart, tying Presley for most weeks at number one.
-Outside the US, the song also achieved high charting, reaching the top-five in Italy, Japan, New Zealand, Switzerland, and the United Kingdom.
+"Touch My Body" received generally positive reviews from music critics, with many highlighting its light pop melody and hook; some of them, however, felt it did not properly represent the singer's vocal range.
+"Touch My Body" became Carey's eighteenth chart topper on the Billboard Hot 100, making her the solo artist with the most number one singles in United States history, surpassing the record held by Elvis Presley.
+It also gave Carey her 79th week atop the chart, tying Presley for most weeks at number one.
+Outside the US, the song reached the top-five in Italy, Japan, New Zealand, Switzerland, and the United Kingdom.

-Carey performed "Touch My Body" on several live televised events and programs, debuting it on Saturday Night Live as a two-piece performance.
-Similarly, Carey opened the Good Morning America "Summer Concert Series" on April 25, 2008, singing the song, as well as two other singles from E=MC².
-Similar renditions took place at the season premiere party of The Hills, as well as a mash-up of the song with "I'll Be Lovin' U Long Time" at the Teen Choice Awards.
-Aside from reprising performances of the British programs The Sunday Night Project and The Paul O'Grady Show, and German talent show Deutschland sucht den Superstar, the song was included on the set-list of Carey's North American Angels Advocate Tour, held throughout 2009 and 2010.

-The song's music video was directed by filmmaker Brett Ratner, who had previously worked with Carey on five other music videos.
-It follows a story revolving around a computer employee's fantasy as he visits Carey's home.
-As he fixes her computer, he enters a fantasy in which the pair perform several activities together, including pillow fights, laser tag, Guitar Hero, slot cars, and frisbee throwing, all while Carey shows off her figure in several revealing outfits.
+The song's music video was directed by filmmaker Brett Ratner, who had previously worked with Carey on several other music videos.
+It follows a story revolving around a computer employee's fantasy where, as he visits Carey's home and fixes her computer, he enters a fantasy in which the pair perform several activities together, all while Carey shows off her figure in several revealing outfits.
 The music video won in the category of "Best Comedic Video" at the 2008 BET Awards, and won the "MTV Video Vanguard Award" at the 2008 MTV Video Music Awards Japan.
 Additionally, the video was nominated for "Best Female Video" at the 2008 MTV Video Music Awards.
+Carey performed "Touch My Body" on several live televised events and programs, such as Saturday Night Live and Good Morning America, and also included on the set-list of the Angels Advocate Tour (2009–10).